penumbragames/tankanarchy/README.md

   - Note that only compiled sources are exposed on the server but are not committed to this repository.
 Do not commit compiled sources (/public/dist).
   - Your code will be reviewed and must be approved before it is merged.
-  - `gulp js` should not throw any errors in your code.
+  - `gulp js` and `gulp test` should not throw any errors in your code.
   - Please use our convention of **2 space tabs that are space characters and not tab characters**.
   - Document any code that you write using Google's JSDOC conventions.